rohitm17/Python/README.md

 # python
-some important python programs used to get basui knowledge of how the code works.
+Some Important python programs used to get basic knowledge of how the code works.
+It is for backup and for helping others.
+#LeaRn 2 cOdE.